aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/importing-and-exporting-project-data-to-primavera-format/_index.md

 ### **Importing Data from Primavera MPX File Formats**
 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-ImportingAndExporting-ImportDataFromMPXFileFormats-ImportDataFromMPXFileFormats.cs" >}}
 ### **Reading Project UIDs from Primavera XML file**
 A Primavera XML file may contain multiple projects, each having its own UID.
-Aspose.Tasks API provides the capability to read all such UIDs from the project and then load a project using a specific id from the list of UIDs.
+Aspose.Tasks for .NET API provides the capability to read all such UIDs from the project and then load a project using a specific id from the list of UIDs.

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-ImportingAndExporting-ReadProjectUIDsFromXMLFile-ReadProjectUIDsFromXMLFile.cs" >}}
 ### **Reading Primavera XML file with Multiple Projects**
 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-ImportingAndExporting-ReadXMLFileWithMultipleProjects-ReadXMLFileWithMultipleProjects.cs" >}}
 ## **Importing Project Data From Primavera Database**
-Aspose.Tasks API provides the capability to read Project data from Primavera Database.
+Aspose.Tasks for .NET API provides the capability to read Project data from Primavera Database.
 The following example code shows how to use the Project class for reading from the database.

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-ImportingAndExporting-ImportProjectFromPrimaveraDB-ImportProjectFromPrimaveraDB.cs" >}}
 ## **Support for Primavera SQLite Database**